wiktor-obrebski/projectksi/docs/source/progs/squeezeit-implementation.rst

     #Source files
     css: ./projectksi/static/css/
     javascript: ./projectksi/static/js/
+    coffee: ./projectksi/static/coffee/
+    lessCompileOutput: ./projectksi/static/css/compiled_less/
+    coffeeCompileOutput: ./projectksi/static/coffee/compiled/

     #Bundle names include MD5 hash of contents (E.G. [bundlename]-[md5 hash].js - See bundle info file)
     hashfilenames: true

 This pathes is not likely to change.
-You just need remember to add all new *js*, *css* or *less* (but with .css extension) to yaml bundle files - or they won't be included in pages layout.
+You just need remember to add all new *js*, *css*, *less* and *coffee* files to yaml bundle files - or they won't be included in pages layout.

 Another configuration
 ---------------------

 To turn off *squeezeit* you need set *projectksi.web_deps.squeezeit.enabled* configuration directive to *false*.
-Files will be serve single, in orginal, not minifying state.
+Files will be serve single, in original, not minifying state.
 You should avoid this at production server.

 You can set *projectksi.web_deps.squeezeit.prefered_version* configuration directive to one of three